 A 3.5-ounce (100-gram) serving of avocado packs 7 grams of fiber, which is 27% of the RDA.

 About 25% of the fiber in avocado is soluble, while 75% is insoluble (15).

-Bottom Line: Avocados tend to be high in fiber, about 7% by weight, which is very high compared to most other foods.
-Fiber can have various important benefits for weight loss and metabolic health.
+Summary Avocados tend to be rich in fiber — about 7% by weight, which is very high compared to most other foods.
+Fiber may have important benefits for weight loss and metabolic health.

 Heart disease is the most common cause of death in the world (16).

 It’s known that several blood markers are linked to an increased risk.

 This includes cholesterol, triglycerides, inflammatory markers, blood pressure and various others.